iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 See how to change the generated code of menu and tabs pages in github, and how to edit home.page.html to show a menu icon.

-When growing the app, these are the points to insert into:
+When growing the app, these are the points in code to insert into:

  1. Global and intital app routes (e.g. '', 'menu' and later we will add 'login') should go into Routes[] in src/app/app-routing.module.ts
  2. Routes from the menu (e.g. tabs and about pages) should go into Routes[] in src/app/pages/menu/menu.module.ts.
 We use routes like 'menu/app/tabs/home' or 'menu/app/about'.